HarvardMapCollection/latinx-community-theaters/home/index.md

 ... on the maps and in the theatre.

 ![Pictorial perspective map of Manhattan with the the southern tip and commerce ships in the foreground and upper manhattan and the western and eastern coastlines in the background and margins.](media/hmc-city-of-new-york-perspective.png)
+*Pictorial perspective map of Manhattan from the South - early 19th century*

 Upon arriving at and exploring the Harvard Map Collection, it quickly became evident that certain perpective have predominated mapmaking in New York.
 The focus of most maps in New York is commerce, and in more recent years this commerce is mainly prioritized in the form of tourism.